 Git Cheat Sheet: Commands and Best Practices

-Here we’ll bring you a one-page Git cheat sheet rich with the Git commands of champions, the gems that make your SCM a pleasure to work with, the… ok, enough’s enough, let’s get down to business.
-You can and maybe already have clicked the image below which provides you with a printable Git cheat sheet PDF.
-If you haven’t, there’s a more conventional button for the less adventurous among you below the Git commands cheat sheet below.
+Today we'll walk through some Git basics, including Git commands like pull, push, and fetch.
+At the end of the article, you can download a one-page Git cheat sheet rich with the Git commands of champions, the gems that make your SCM a pleasure to work with, the… ok, enough’s enough, let’s get down to business.

 $ git init myProject Initialized empty Git repository in /Users/sjmaple/myProject/.git/